rohanabraham/polkadot/roadmap/implementers-guide/src/types/messages.md

 	/// to be used as a basis for special protocols between the relay chain and, typically system,
 	/// paras.
 	ParachainSpecific(Vec<u8>),
 }

+/// A wrapped version of `DownwardMessage`.
+The difference is that it has attached the block number when
+/// the message was sent.
+struct InboundDownwardMessage {
+	/// The block number at which this messages was put into the downward message queue. pub sent_at: BlockNumber,
+	/// The actual downward message to processes. pub msg: DownwardMessage,
+}
 ```